jim3/Exercise-Tracker/README.md

 ### What it does

-A full stack Node.js, Express and MongoDB app that allows users to create new users, add exercises to their log, and view their exercise log.
+A full stack Node.js, Express and MongoDB Exerciser Tracker app.
+It allows users to create a new user, add new exercises for those users, along with description and duration.
+The app also logs exercises for each user, giving them a personal "history" log.
+Users can also filter the logs by a date range, including a limit to the amount of log given.

 ### API Reference